 The Do's and Don'ts of Bones and Hard Chews

 Bones and hard chews--like those in our Pet Deli--are fun, tasty, and great for mental stimulation and dental health.
-Here are our tips for keeping chew time safe and fun.

 - Help improve dental health- scrape away plaque, control tartar buildup, maintain gum health